Prithvi Jayanti: Celebrations

 Prithvi Narayan Shah was born on 11 January 1723 (Bikram Sambat: 27 Poush 1779) in Gorkha Palace, Gorkha District, Nepal.
 During Prithvi Jayanti, high officials including the Chief of Army Staff, the President of Nepal, and the Prime Minister of Nepal remember Shah's contribution to Nepal.
-The people who participate in the parades, chant slogans praising Prithvi Narayan Shah.
+The people who participate in parades chant slogans praising Prithvi Narayan Shah.
 Quotes from Divyopadesh, a collection of teachings of Shah, are also chanted.
 The statues of Shah throughout Nepal are garlanded.
-The Nepali Army organises a unification torch rally from the birthplace of Shah in Gorkha and it concludes after reaching the capital Kathmandu on 11 January.
+The Nepali Army organises a unification torch rally from the birthplace of Shah in Gorkha which concludes after reaching the capital, Kathmandu, on 11 January.
 Other programs are also organised throughout Nepal.

 In December 2021, a committee representing the Nepal Academy, the Nepal Academy of Music and Drama, and the Nepal Academy of Fine Arts and Cultural Corporation was formed to celebrate the 300th Prithvi Jayanti in 2022.
 On 9 January, the committee will organise a book and painting exhibition, next day there will be a talk program, and on the last day on 11 January, there will be cultural processions and program.